-25 in hospital after explosion at building in Sweden’s Gothenburg
+25 in hospital after explosion at block of flats in Sweden’s Gothenburg

 Police said they had opened an investigation but had no suspects at the time.

 At least three of those taken to hospital were seriously injured, Gotesborgs-Posten, a local paper, reported.
+The local hospital said three over-60s women were seriously injured.

-The paper said the fire service sent 18 units to the scene.
+The fire service said 15 units were on the scene.
+Eleven ambulances were reported on the scene.

-Emergency services said they were working to evacuate people and put out fires inside.
+Emergency services said several hundred people had been evacuated from the vicinity.

 “It's awkward.
-There are at least three stairwells that are affected,” said Lotta Molander of the Greater Gothenburg Fire and Rescue Service.
+There are at least three stairwells that are affected,” said Lotta Molander of the fire service.

+The fire service said it was alerted to the explosion just before 5am.
+Jessica, a resident of the block, told the local paper she was awoken at 4.30am by a loud bang.

+She said she lives in a low-floor flat but was unable to exit the building by the stairwell, leaving her to descend via the balcony.

 Join our new commenting forum